lszhou/lszhou.github.com/_posts/2016-02-04-misuseHttp.md

 title: Misuse $http service
 ---

-*The $http service is a core Angular service that facilitates communication with the remote HTTP servers via the browser's XMLHttpRequest object or via JSONP.*
+*The $http service is a core Angular service that facilitates communication with the remote HTTP servers via the browser's XMLHttpRequest object or via JSONP.* -- AngularJS doc

+---

 \# `req.body`